eckepecke/bsv-edutask/lab-assignments/lab-unit-2-assignments-4-5-6.md

 ### GitHub Workflow for Backend Unit Tests

-Question is raised on the link to the automatic execution of workflow.

 [Link to GitHub Workflow run that fails, where owner can run-run jobs: https://github.com/eckepecke/bsv-edutask/actions/runs/15065156237]